-A good example for this is Alejandro Valverde.
+A good example of this is Alejandro Valverde.
 Given his age, his success is a product of massive deliberate practice.
 And his training data confirms it.
 When I went over it and compared different training seasons with each other Valverde completed similar workouts and intervals each year.
-He has a pattern of long rides, sweet spot work and threshold work.
+He has a pattern of long rides, sweet spot work, and threshold work.
 And he does this week after week, month after month, year after year.
 Think about that for a moment.
-No innovations found in his training or anything sexy like “sleep-low”.
-Sounds pretty boring to me to be honest…
+No innovations were found in his training or anything sexy like “sleep-low”.
+Sounds pretty boring to me, to be honest…

 But Valverde is the one who’s always in shape at the right time and ready to win.
 Because his training plan is reproducible year after year after year.
-Just by doing sessions that really work on a consistent basis.
+Just by doing sessions that really work consistently.

 Old School Endurance Training